Research blogs

 Stonehenge and the major standstill moon

-During 2024 and 2025 we are investigating at first hand the rare occasions when the moon rises and sets in line with the Station Stones at Stonehenge
+During 2024 and 2025 we have been investigating at first hand the rare occasions when the moon rises and sets in line with the Station Stones at Stonehenge

 Hālawa Valley temples